Thanks for enquiring about our Aussies and Mini Americans.

-Aussies come in a variety of colors.
+Aussies and Mini Americans come in a variety of colors.
 Black, red, blue merle and red merle.
 All with or without white and copper

 markings.
-Some Aussies will have the full white collar, white blaze, white chest and 4 white feet, and others will be minimal white, even to the point
+Some will have the full white collar, white blaze, white chest and 4 white feet, and others will be minimal white, even to the point

 of being 100% coloured with no white or copper markings.
-This is all very acceptable in Aussies.
+This is all very acceptable in both breeds.
 While their flashy coat colour

-your puppy is on the outside, if the personality isn't a match, you will not be happy with your puppy.
+your puppy is on the outside, if the personality isn't a match for your family, you will not be happy with your puppy.
 If you are set on a

 certain colour or gender, then you should be prepared to wait as long as 2-3 years for that perfect puppy to come around.
 A good

 responsible breeder will match you based on personality first and colour and gender second.

-Please take the time to look at the pictures below to see all the differences, no two aussies are 100% alike, they are like fingerprints.
+Please take the time to look at the pictures below to see all the differences, no two dogs are 100% alike, they are like fingerprints.

-So while you may prefer a certain look, please understand that no breeder has complete control over what will be born.
+So while you may prefer a certain look, please understand that no breeder has complete control over what will be born and from me

-Aussies are generally a healthy breed of dog.
+Aussies and Mini Americans are generally a healthy breed of dog.
 However certain things should be discussed with your breeder

 PLEASE AS A BUYER INSIST ON WRITTEN PROOF OF ALL TESTING.

 ANYONE CAN SAY THEIR DOG IS TESTED, ANYONE CAN PUT IT IN PRINT ON THEIR WEBSITE AND BE LYING ABOUT IT.
-INSIST ON SEEING THE

-DONE.
 NEVER FEEL BAD ABOUT ASKING A BREEDER TO PROVE THEIR DOGS ARE WORTHY OF YOUR HARD EARNED DOLLARS.